Banking Risk Management and Sustainability

 To achieve long-term success, it is essential that we pursue a responsible approach to business.
 We expect our employees to act professionally, with integrity and in compliance with applicable laws, regulations, due diligence requirements and industry standards.
 Sustainability issues are an integral part of our risk review process.

-It is vital that we operate responsibly and demonstrate a high degree of risk awareness in all our business activities.
-The appropriate consideration of environmental and human rights-related aspects is therefore an integral part of our internal risk assessment.
+We consider it vital to operate responsibly and demonstrate a high degree of risk awareness in all our business activities.
+The appropriate consideration of environmental and social aspects is therefore an integral part of our internal risk assessment.

 Based on the outcome of this analysis, Sustainability Affairs submits its findings to a Reputational Risk Approver who is a senior manager independent from the area of business in question, or to the respective Reputational Risk Committees.
 They have the authority to approve, reject or impose conditions on our participation in a transaction.
 In cases of particularly complex or cross-regional transactions, the decision may be referred to the Reputational Risk Sustainability Committee (RRSC) or escalated to the Global Reputational Risk Approver.
 The RRSC, chaired by the Group's Chief Risk Officer, is the most senior governing body responsible for the oversight of review processes and policies and the discussion of reputational risks and sustainability issues.